 You may also make a report to, or discuss an allegation under those policies with, other College employees.
 The College recognizes that individuals may feel most comfortable discussing incidents, situations and allegations with College employees whom the individual knows well.
 However, it is important to note that College employees, other than the confidential resources described above, are obligated by College policy to disclose reports and information concerning unlawful discrimination on the basis of sex, sexual orientation, gender identity, or marital or parental status (including pregnancy and pregnancy related conditions), sexual harassment (including, but not limited to, sexual violence, relationship violence, stalking and sexual misconduct), or retaliation toward any member of the College community that is shared with them to the Title IX Coordinator.
 These employees are known as "Responsible Employees."
-With the exception of the confidential resources listed above, all full-time and part-time faculty and other employees and Residence Assistants are considered Responsible Employees.
+With the exception of the confidential resources listed above, all full-time and part-time faculty and other employees and, with respect to student employees, Residence Assistants and dining captains, are considered Responsible Employees.

-B. Criminal Reporting Options.
-Individuals who believe that they may have been victims of a crime may file a criminal complaint with the Department of Public Safety (508-793-2222) and/or the local police department (911) where the incident occurred.
+E. Criminal Reporting Options.
+Individuals who believe that they may have been victims of a crime may file a criminal complaint with the Department of Public Safety (508-793-2222) and/or the state or local police department (911) where the incident occurred.
 An individual may make a criminal complaint and also file a complaint under the College's Sexual Misconduct Policy or the Equal Opportunity and Discriminatory Harassment Policy.